-The medical technology industry manufactures many products that contribute to the health of older Australians.
-These include devices to manage cardiac disease, diabetes and chronic obstructive pulmonary disease (COPD), as well as a range of devices that can be used to monitor patients in their homes (e.g. implantable cardiac defibrillators, implantable loop recorders, personal alarms, sensors, heart rate and other vital signs monitors, pressure sensors, enuresis sensors, scales, glucose monitors, blood pressure monitors, sub-acute medical products etc).
+The medical technology industry manufactures many products that contribute to the health of Australians with disabilities.
+These include cochlear devices, devices to manage cardiac disease, diabetes and chronic obstructive pulmonary disease (COPD), as well as a range of devices that can be used to monitor patients in their homes (e.g. personal alarms, heart rate and other vital signs monitors, pressure sensors, enuresis sensors, scales, glucose monitors, blood pressure monitors and sub-acute medical products).
 The medical technology industry had sales in Australia of more than \$7 billion in 2008/2009 and employs more than 17,500 people.
 It is strongly research-based, often working closely with healthcare professionals to design and develop products for improved patient benefit.